IRS Tax Lien in Massachusetts: What It Means and How to Remove It

 What Is an IRS Tax Lien?

-An IRS tax lien is the government’s legal claim against your property when a tax debt remains unpaid after notice and demand for payment.
+An IRS tax lien is the government’s legal claim against your property when a tax debt remains unpaid.

-An IRS tax lien in Massachusetts attaches to your current and future property, including:
+An IRS tax lien in Massachusetts can attach to:

 • Real estate